Student Accommodation in Bristol

 Being a Student in Bristol

-Student life in Bristol is always lively, one of the country's most vibrant cities.
+Student life in Bristol is always lively, and the city is one of the country's most vibrant cities.
 Its buzzing student community makes it a great place to study, with outstanding nightlife, an extensive collection of indie restaurants and cafes, and an admirable culture.

-Student nights are happening every night of the week, so meeting friends and having a good time won’t be hard to come by.
+is always awake with life, with bars, pubs and nightlife all within walking distance of one another.
+Student nights happen every night of the week, so meeting friends and having a good time won’t be hard to come by.
 From cheesy pop to alternative music, there’s bound to be a night suited to your taste.
-Gigs, productions and concerts are always packed into the calendar, with the Hippodrome, O2 Academy and St George’s always having something exciting on.
+Plus, gigs, theatre productions and concerts are always packed into the calendar, with the Hippodrome, O2 Academy and St George’s all in the city.

 Bristol has a bunch of cheap things to do to keep you busy whilst being a student.
 From art galleries and museums, to boatyards and walking tours, students are never at a loose end.
 Spike Island Gallery is free to enter all year round, and hosts exhibitions from many celebrated and renowned artists.
 With Banksy being from the city, there are plenty of his works dotted around the city to visit, and there are even walking tour apps to discover more.
 If shopping is more your style, visiting the local high street will keep you entertained for hours.